-Therefore it can be seen that, as far as average noise levels are concerned the residual noise, from all other sources except aircraft, is the dominant source of noise at this site, and that the noise from aircraft noise events, when cumulatively averaged over an extended period of time (of hours, days or months) does not make a significant contribution to the average level of total noise at the site.
+Therefore it can be seen that, as far as average noise levels are concerned the residual noise, from all other sources except aircraft, is the highest source of noise at this site, but that the noise from aircraft noise events, when cumulatively averaged over an extended period of time (of hours, days or months) makes a significant, but not a dominant contribution to the average level of total noise at the site.
 However each individual aircraft noise event, whenever it occurs, is likely to be clearly audible and distinguishable from the residual noise because, in addition to being different in character, it results in a noticeable increase in the level of noise over the ambient noise level during each event.